atinybeardedman/portfolio/content/projects/string-art-simulator/string-art.md

 ![Fig. 3 - An example string design using 2 different colored strings](./string-2.png)

 ## Tech Stack
 I rendered the string art itself on the HTML5 canvas, using Vue.js as my framework to create the reactive UI.
 I used Bulma's CSS bindings for Vue to style the components and make them responsive and accessible.
 Due to the number of parameters being passed around and changed, I chose to use Typescript to write my code in class style components for added type safety.
-The app is front end only hosted on Firebase hosting.
+The app is front end only, hosted on Firebase hosting.